1,000+ 5-STAR REVIEWS

 Tools and Safety Tips to Change a Garage Door Cable

-• Winding bars: Safely release or tighten spring tension
+• Winding bars: safely release and tighten spring tension

-• Adjustable wrench: Loosens and tightens bolts and nuts
+• Adjustable wrench: loosen and tighten bolts and brackets

-• Vice grips: Lock the door in place on the track
+• Vice grips or locking pliers: secure the garage door on the track

-• Replacement cable: Use the correct type and size
+• Replacement cable: match the correct cable size and type

 Steps on How to Change Garage Door Cable